 – Pavement edge support

-While each project, and each site has a whole host of conditions to consider, It’s worth mentioning that each site, and requirement needs to be evaluated separately, which is where the Strata team’s design inputs in for the entire project are an added insight.
-The structural design of the highway, which may include elements such as bridges, culverts, subways, footbridges, pipes, and retaining walls, apart from the road itself, determine what kind of reinforcement, or soil improvement measures need to be deployed.
+While each project, and each site has a whole host of conditions to consider, each site, and requirement needs to be evaluated separately, which is where the Strata team’s design inputs in for the entire project are an added insight.
+The structural design of a highway, which includes elements like bridges, culverts, subways, footbridges, pipes, retaining walls, and the road itself, helps determine the type of reinforcement or soil improvement required.
 We often see the following applications or scenarios where geocells are chosen in conjunction with other geotechnical solutions.

-The most common instance we have deployed geocells is the trapezoidal highway embankment, since they allow for much higher lateral earth pressure for slopes.
-By virtue of the structure, which has a base, and 2 inclines on either side, the geocell is used for the vertical slope, which in turn confers more even load distribution, and reduced settlement and deformation.
-Depending on soil conditions, and other factors, we can see values of up to 100 kPa (7.25 psi to 14.5 psi) for moderate loading conditions, by using geocells.
+The most common instance we have deployed geocells is the trapezoidal highway embankment, since they increase the stability of slopes, allowing them to be constructed steeper or to better resist lateral earth pressures.
+By virtue of the structure, which has a base, and 2 inclines on either side, the geocell is used for stabilizing the inclined slope face, to control erosion and surficial stability.
+When used within the pavement base, geocells also confer more even load distribution and reduced settlement.
+Depending on soil conditions, and other factors, we can see bearing pressures of up to 100 kPa (~14.5 psi) for moderate loading conditions, by using geocells.

-Geocells are used to stabilize slopes and prevent rockfalls and landslides since the use of a mix of aggregate, soil and other localized in-fill materials not only reduce the need for reinforcement materials but also allow inclines of up to 70 degrees to be created.
+Geocells are used to stabilize slopes and prevent surficial erosion and shallow soil failures since the use of a mix of aggregate, soil and other localized in-fill materials not only reduce the need for reinforcement materials but also allow inclines of up to 70 degrees to be created.

-Geocells are used to stabilize slopes and prevent erosion due to wind and wave action.
-In this context, the ability of a team to use geocells on the fascia of a slope, or retaining wall means not only improving the lateral load capacity, but also retaining soil itself by adding localised vegetation that retains the in-fill material itself.
-When used in conjunction with geotextiles for drainage and separation, we’re looking at savings of up to 35-50% for the projection –wherein, we’d need a high volume of reinforcement soils, compaction materials, and other ways to improve subgrade, and fix surface erosions issues.
+Geocells are used to prevent erosion due to wind and wave action.
+In this context, the ability of a team to use geocells on the fascia of a slope, or retaining wall means not only providing durable protection for the facing, but also retaining soil itself by adding localised vegetation that retains the in-fill material itself.
+When used in conjunction with geotextiles for drainage and separation, we’re looking at savings of up to 35-50% for the project.
+Without them, we’d need a high volume of reinforcement soils, compaction materials, and other ways to improve subgrade, and fix surface erosions issues.

 High water velocities